Co-moving volumes and the Reynolds transport theorem for two-phase flows: Introduction

 The classical version of the proof of the RTT requires $C^1$-regularity of the velocity field.
 It is natural to ask whether one can relax the regularity assumptions.
 For instance, the velocity field may only display a certain Sobolev space regularity, as the latter appears in weak solution theories.
 In the seminal paper \cite{diperna1989ordinary}, DiPerna and Lions were able to generalise the treatment of the motion of fluid elements by moving away from the particle viewpoint, replacing the kinematic ODE (\ref{DBeq:kinematic-ODE1}) by a weak description based on the PDE governing the passive transport of a scalar field, i.e.\ PDEs of the type (\ref{DBeq:continuity}) but for a general scalar $\phi$ instead of the mass density $\rho$.
 As a result of this theory and further developments in this direction (e.g., \cite{Ambrosio2004}), it is rather clear that a transport theorem can be formulated for velocity fields from appropriate Sobolev spaces or even with $BV$-regularity.
 It has to be understood in terms of geometric measure theory, meaning that the transported volumes are only implicitly determined via the solutions of transport PDEs.
-It will, in general, not be clear whether this corresponds to the Lagrangian transport of volumes that continue to have nice boundaries or, in our case, that the interface between the two fluid phases stays to be a hypersurface of the regularity desired to built a sharp-interface model on it.
+In general, it is not clear whether this still corresponds to the Lagrangian transport of volumes with sufficiently regular boundaries or, in our setting, whether the interface between the two fluid phases remains a hypersurface of the regularity required for a sharp-interface model.

+Possible generalisations of the Reynolds transport theorem to irregular transported domains have been developed by Seguin and Fried~\cite{seguin2014roughening} and in related subsequent work.
+Their approach is based on Harrison's theory of differential chains \cite{harrison2015operator} and is not restricted to convective evolutions generated by a classical flow map.
+In particular, it allows for evolving domains that may develop holes, split into pieces, or otherwise change their geometric regularity, and it yields a transport theorem containing a term associated with the evolution of the boundary.
+However, convective specializations rely on single-valued smooth kinematics, whereas the present work addresses discontinuous two-phase kinematics.

+More recently, Soga \cite{Soga2026-preprint} studied co-moving volumes and the Reynolds transport theorem in a DiPerna-Lions framework on bounded domains, where forward images under the generalized flow need not be measurable and are therefore replaced by images of suitably trimmed measurable initial sets.
+Related background on transport equations and flows for nonsmooth velocity fields is provided by Lions and Seeger \cite{LionsSeeger2024}, who developed a theory for one-sided Lipschitz velocity fields in a setting that may lie beyond the standard DiPerna-Lions framework.